onebeyond/react-form-builder/README.md

 |  required      |   Error message to display on submit if there is no country selected |  string     | ''
 |  **registerConfig**       |    |  json     |
 | required  | Define if the country select is required  |  boolean  | false

+Reminder: the 'countryAndRegions' prop that can be sent in the ReactFormBuilder will be rendered in this component and will replace the default list.

 #### Country example:
 ```yaml